Bass … Brazilian bass … Plus a touch of techno and afro-house too

 Housed inside the Iziko Museum, the Iziko Planetarium and Digital Dome on Queen Victoria Street, Cape Town has been upgraded to bring together professionals, students and families to connect on a digital spectrum.

 The Iziko Museum in Cape Town is one of eleven Iziko museums in South Africa, which is one of Southern Africa’s oldest and largest museums and this particular digital space is one of the most advanced digitally equipped planetaria on the African continent.
 With an 8k digital projection facility, 67.1 megapixels of projection, graphical processing units and computer clusters, the technologically driven hotspot has offered a breath of new life into the world of planetaria.

-The technology at the Iziko Planetarium has become increasingly outdated, even though the facility has received more than 2.5 million visitors over the years, Iziko management has combined forces with academics, researchers, astronomers and individuals from the humanities departments across various institutions to assist in generating new knowledge with upgraded and innovative technology to make this knowledge widely accessible through visualising research data sets all the way through from biology to astronomy and the creative arts.
+The technology at the Iziko Planetarium had become increasingly outdated, even though the facility has received more than 2.5 million visitors over the years.
+Iziko management combined forces with academics, researchers and astronomers from various institutions to assist in generating new knowledge with upgraded and innovative technology.

 The digital space is an interactive visual learning experience, and a significant tool for scientific research, aiding scientists and academics to optimize South Africa’s e-research and data research capacity.
 “Some data you can only understand if you can see it, and if you see it big,” says Professor Dani Visser, patron of Iziko Planetarium and former deputy Vice Chancellor of UCT.
 “In the same way a neuroscientist can understand data by looking into a brain and many other areas.
 Data and data visualisation is about astronomy but also going beyond astronomy.”